fastly/fastly-magento2/Documentation/Guides/RATE-LIMITING.md

 can make in a period of time e.g. 10 requests in one hour.
 It's intended to guard against abuse of sensitive or computationally expensive endpoints e.g. /paypal/transparent/requestSecureToken etc.

-This feature is provided with following limitations
+This feature is provided with following limitations:

 1. You can only rate-limit specific paths.
 Paths are defined within the UI using regular expressions.
-2. Any paths defined as rate-limited WILL NOT be cached by Fastly.
+2. Any paths defined as rate-limited *WILL NOT* be cached by Fastly.
 Therefore it's not a good idea to use to rate limit product, catalog or other cacheable pages.
 3. Rate limit applies to requests per IP address against the URL paths that have been specified.
 No other paths are rate limited